CharlottePortenseigne/Text-Generator/README.md

 - Tolkenization
 - Dictionary of words
 - Predictive Model, LSTM Model (Keras)
-- Comparaison of the Part-Of-Speach between the original sentence and the predictive sentence.
+- Comparaison of the Part-Of-Speach of the words between the original sentence and the predictive sentence.
 (SpaCy)
 - Visualization of the linguistics features of the original sentence and the predictive sentence.
 (SpaCy)
 - Local Deployment of the predictive sentence.
 (Flask)